Stop searching. Start hiring with Robert Half.

 If, on the other hand, you don’t have enough people or the right skill sets in-house to achieve your business objectives, you’ve got a little more work to do in formulating a realistic staffing plan.
 In particular, you need to ask yourself several key questions, including:

 How quickly do you need to hire?
-Skilled candidates are in demand, and it can take weeks to find the right hire.
+With the unemployment rate in Canada the lowest it’s been in nearly a decade, employers are finding it difficult to recruit top talent in many professional occupations.
+In fact, in a recent Robert Half survey, 51% of CFOs said it is at least somewhat challenging to identify skilled workers for current job vacancies.
 If you’re in a geographic location where competition for talent is fierce, it might take even longer.
 So, you might need to start your candidate search right away.

 How quickly can you hire?
 A key step in setting your staffing plan is making sure all stakeholders understand the hiring priorities and have agreed on key details, such as the number of people you plan to hire, salary ranges, start dates and the like.
 Getting these particulars ironed out early on will make the hiring process go more smoothly and increase your chances of success.